-Mark Sanford, a former congressman who also served as governor of South Carolina, announced on September 8, 2019 that he is mounting a primary challenge against President Donald Trump.
+Mark Sanford, a former congressman who also served as governor of South Carolina, announced on September 8, 2019 that he was mounting a primary challenge against President Donald Trump, and he dropped out of the race on November 12.

 The third candidate to enter the GOP race aside from the incumbent, Sanford’s voting record and comments on marijuana policy indicate that as president he’d be supportive of efforts to at least protect states that have legalized cannabis from federal intervention.
 Here’s a look at Sanford’s stance on marijuana.